ekairos/studiofx/README.md

 ### What does it do ?

-The website should showcase StudioFX's gallery, present the team and the services they provide.
+The website should showcase StudioFX's gallery, presents the team and the services they provide.
 While portfolio are best shown on desktop displays, the mobile first approach insures the targeted users can access what they are looking for from any devices.

 ## UX